-This stock of affordable housing is in danger of being permanently lost as a result of owners opting out, physical deterioration of a property, or maturing mortgages ending use restrictions.
-When owners "opt out" of the HUD projectbased assistance program, they may convert their properties to market-rate rental buildings or condominiums.
-Recently, HUD has taken a number of actions to encourage the preservation of those properties.
+This stock of affordable housing is in danger of being permanently lost as a result of owners opting out, physical deterioration of properties, and maturing mortgages ending use restrictions.
+When owners opt out of the HUD project-based assistance program, they may convert their properties to market-rate rental buildings or condominiums.